JoachimRnd/Scalable-Microservices-E-commerce-App/project/tutorials/README.md

 ## Development

 In the following weeks, you will adapt the provided code (front-end and back-end) to complete the requested tasks for the project.
 In order to have one private repository per team member, you are asked to create a copy of the course repository in your GitHub account; this is commonly knows as a *GitHub fork*.
-To do so, click on [this link](https://github.com/CloudLargeScale-UCLouvain/LINFO2145-2022-2023) to show the repository in your Web browser and click on the *Fork* button below your GitHub avatar.
+To do so, click on [this link](https://github.com/CloudLargeScale-UCLouvain/LINFO2145-2023-2024) to show the repository in your Web browser and click on the *Fork* button below your GitHub avatar.

 :warning: **Important:
 Only one private repository per team will be graded** and considered as deliverable for the project.
 Be sure to have every team member as well as the teaching assistants as contributors.
 These are the logins of the assistants:

-- **guillaumerosinosky** - Guillaume Rosinosky
 - **donaschmi** - Donatien Schmitz
+- **YinanTsao** - Yinan Cao
+- **samybtt** - Samy Bettaieb

 ### Working in your Virtual Machine (VM)